BarshisLab/AstrangiaPoculata-Thermal-Performance/Figures/Figure1/info.md

 -The Figure1_map.R was used to create both the inset and zoomed in maps included in Figure 1.
 This .R script was adapted from an original script written by JP Rippe (jpr6mg@gmail.com).

--The coordinates.txt file includes coordinates for the two collection sites (needed in Figure1_map.R).
+-The GPSCoordinates.csv file included in this folder contains coordinates for the two collection sites (VA and RI; needed in Figure1_map.R).